| | TITLE Quick Instructions

 - The Esc (Escape) key has an important function in the

-new player: press and hold it down for a few seconds to
+new player: press and hold it down for one full second to

 release the mouse (if captured by the Amiga) or to switch